Taken from Pete’s series Dance Lessons.

 It’s a workout.
 But is it working out?

-Whether we’re really proud of ourselves or really beating ourselves up doesn’t matter.
+Whether we’re proud of ourselves or beating ourselves up doesn’t matter.
 Contracts with ourselves never end well.
 The end is either self-righteousness or self-condemnation.
-The same thing is missing from both scenarios — Jesus — faith, trust, and intimacy with Jesus who alone can lead us in the dance.
+The same thing is missing from both scenarios—Jesus—faith, trust, and intimacy with Jesus who alone can lead us in the dance.

 “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty.”
 (John 6:35)

-No, Jesus really is enough.
-And not just enough — He becomes more than we could ever imagine when we say no to contracts and walk with Him by faith, moment by moment, song by song.
+Jesus is enough.
+He becomes more than we could ever imagine when we say no to contracts and walk with Him by faith moment by moment, song by song.

 Jesus, I know You are enough.
 I have this memorized but not internalized.
 I desire more—more intimacy, more adventure—but rather than turning to You, I fill up with the latest spiritual workout.
 I’m shredding the contract—whatever deal I’ve made with myself, I’m ripping it up.
 It’s just You and me.
 And that’s exactly enough.
 Now… lead me, please… Amen.